victoriaaa111/tum-web-lab-6/README.md

 2. Review the expected formats shown in the popover
 3. Tap **Choose file** and select a `.json` file
 4. The file type is auto-detected: arrays with `finishedAt` are treated as history, everything else as workouts
-5. Entries are merged with existing data;
+5. Entries are merged with existing data; a summary shows how many were imported and how many were skipped (duplicates)

+### Admin dashboard
+1. Log in as a user with the **ADMIN** role
+2. Tap the **shield icon** in the header to open the dashboard
+3. Browse the paginated user list — change any user's role with the inline dropdown, or delete them
+4. Tap a username to drill into their workouts and sessions

 ---